mako-framework/docs/03_command_line/01_basics.md

 ```
 {.language-none}

-Executing a command is done like this:
+Executing a command is easy and can be done like this:

 ```
 php reactor app.routes
 ```
 {.language-none}

-You can list detailed information about a specific command like this:
+You can list detailed information about a specific command using the `--help` flag.

 ```
 php reactor app.server --help